nnesse/glbindify/Readme.md

 Targeting specific versions
 ---------------------------

 By default the generated header file will only expose functions and enums for the minimum version supported by `glbindify`.
-For GL the minimum version is 3.2 core profile, for GLX it is 1.4, and for WGL it is 1.0.
+For OpenGL the minimum version is 3.2 core profile, for GLX it is 1.4, and for WGL it is 1.0.
 To access functionality for later versions you must define a macro `GLB_<API>_VERSION` as an integer `(major_version * 10) + minor_version` where `<API>` is the name of the API in all caps.

 Extensions
 ----------